Longevity

 Where you live and what you eat could affect your microbiome

-Another group of scientists from the Center for Microbiome Innovation at the University of California, San Diego analyzed over 11,000 stool samples for the American Gut Project.
-6 This study shows that those who eat a larger variety of vegetables have a much more diverse gut microbiota, compared to those who eat fewer and less variety of vegetables.
-This is in comparison to those who eat fewer and less varied vegetables.
+Another group of scientists from the Center for Microbiome Innovation at the University of California, San Diego, analyzed over 11,000 stool samples for the American Gut Project.6 This study shows that those who eat a larger variety of vegetables have a much more diverse gut microbiota compared to those who eat fewer and less variety of vegetables.
 Also, eating different vegetables seems to help us metabolize food in more than one way.

 Is there a link between aging and the gut microbiome?

-Looking back at these studies, we can see scientists often tend to pose a question which might be slightly difficult to answer.
-While it is true that gut microbiota can reveal your age, could it also be true that your aging process is governed why what's in your gut?
-Researchers have linked poor gut microbiota to depression, behavioral changes, pronounced physiological stress, and increased risk of diseases.
-[4,6] Therefore, it is vital that one takes care of the microbes living in their digestive system and make sure to always listen to our gut.
-Order your Gut Intelligence Test kit today from Viome to find out which foods you personally need for a healthy microbiome.
+Looking back at these studies, we can see scientists often tend to pose a question that might be slightly difficult to answer.
+While it is true that gut microbiota can reveal your age, could it also be true that your aging process is governed by what's in your gut?
+Therefore, it is vital that one takes care of the microbes living in the digestive system and always listens to their gut.

 References